blakkan/blakkan.github.io/_posts/2015-05-24-MemorialDay.md

 date:   2015-05-24 15:10:26
 categories: jekyll update
 ---
-Down to the beach, setting up for photos of S's art project.
+Down to the beach, setting up for photos of Stephanie's art project.
 Of course we took along the dog, to play fetch and generally interfere with the photography.

 Looking for that ball in the surf...